• Skip to primary navigation

 When placing your dough balls onto the baking tray, place them close to each other just touching to allow them to bake into each other.
 The dough will swell whilst baking.

 Brush dough balls with melted coconut oil.
 Do not drench, light brush them evenly.
-Side note; here's a quick read on egg wash substitute.
+Side note; here's a quick read on vegan egg wash.

 Check in on your dinner rolls as they bake, if they have reached your desired golden brown colour around the 15 minute mark, pull them out and allow them to rest.